apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Nvidia Stock Slips.
-Why Missing Earnings Expectations Wouldn't Be a Disaster.**
+**Biden, China's Xi to meet on Saturday in Peru, US officials say**

-You can read more about it [here](https://www.barrons.com/articles/nvidia-stock-price-ai-chips-softbank-e6211bab).
+You can read more about it [here](https://www.reuters.com/world/biden-xi-meet-saturday-peru-us-officials-say-2024-11-13/).

 ## Requirements
 - Python 3.8